lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/2-technologies/4-mesage-broker.md

 **Guaranteed delivery** describes a commitment by the broker to ensure that the message is delivered.

-> It’s not a problem if the downstream destination is unavailable—the broker will hold on to the message until it can be delivered.
+> It's not a problem if the downstream destination is unavailable—the broker will hold on to the message until it can be delivered.
 >
-> Compare that to a synchronous direct call—for example, an HTTP request: if the downstream destination isn’t reachable, the upstream microservice will need to work out what to do with the request; should it retry the call or give up?
+> Compare that to a synchronous direct call—for example, an HTTP request: if the downstream destination isn't reachable, the upstream microservice will need to work out what to do with the request; should it retry the call or give up?

 ## Other characteristics